Deploy an External Load Balancer with Oracle Cloud Native Environment

 public_ip_address

-This scenario requires no changes, so click the Submit button to create the load balancer.
+2. Click the Submit button to create the load balancer.

 Load Balancer Information